How Are Mrna And Trna Different

 tRNA: The Adapter

 One end of the tRNA molecule carries a specific amino acid, while the other end contains a three-nucleotide sequence called the anticodon.
 The anticodon is complementary to a specific codon on the mRNA molecule.
-This complementary binding allows the tRNA to deliver the correct amino acid to the ribosome, based on the mRNA sequence.
+Practically speaking, this complementary binding allows the tRNA to deliver the correct amino acid to the ribosome, based on the mRNA sequence.
 There are different tRNA molecules for each of the 20 amino acids commonly found in proteins.

 tRNA molecules are transcribed from DNA, but unlike mRNA, they undergo extensive modifications after transcription.
 These modifications include the addition of unusual bases, the removal of nucleotides, and the folding of the molecule into its characteristic cloverleaf shape.
 These modifications are crucial for tRNA function and stability.